 Third meet with the change resistors.
 This meeting is a leader’s opportunity to use all of the influence they can muster.
 What is paramount with this group involves the keen listening and clear, honest communication skills of the leader.
 A template for this conversation is as follows:

 1. Clearly explain the change – when, what, how, and most importantly, why.
 Then why should clearly outline how the company, the employees, the customer, and they as individuals will benefit from this change.

 2. Allow this group, with impunity, to blow holes through the who, what, when, how, and why.
 They need to know this is the place to have this conversation, while they can still influence the who, what, when, how, and why, not in the break room or hallway, because that changes the conversation from productive to destructive, and that is unacceptable.

 3. Listen carefully to this group.
 You will often hear real change enhancements, improvements, and discoveries are uncovered that result in a better change.
 The side benefit of this is some of these change resistors now feel part of the project and solution and become change advocates for a change adding to the counter-balance to the remaining change resistors and equivocators.

-Fourth meet with the change equivocators.
-If possible have one of the change agents, and one of the converted change resistors join you to tell the who, what, when, how, and why.
+Fourth, meet with the change equivocators.
+Include at least one change agent, and one converted change resistor join you to tell the who, what, when, how, and why.
 In most cases, the change neutrals fall into support quickly once they fully understand the principal reason for the change.